+What is conversion therapy and when will it be banned?

 What is conversion therapy?

-It has previously said this will cover a range of practices, described by Equalities Minister Liz Truss as "abhorrent".

-According to NHS England, conversion therapy, sometimes called "reparative therapy" or "gay cure therapy", is based on attempts to change someone's sexual orientation or gender identity.
+According to the British Psychological Society (BPS), conversion therapy - sometimes called "reparative therapy" or "gay cure therapy" - tries to change someone's sexual orientation or gender identity.

-It and other professional bodies have warned all forms of conversion therapy are "unethical and potentially harmful".

-In practice, this means trying to stop or suppress someone from being gay, or from living as a different gender to their sex recorded at birth.
+In practice, it means trying to stop or suppress someone from being gay, or from living as a different gender to their sex recorded at birth.

-It can include talking therapies and prayer, says Jayne Ozanne, a former government equality adviser subjected to the practice.
-More extreme forms can include "exorcisms, physical violence and food deprivation", she says.
+It can include talking therapies and prayer, but more extreme forms can include exorcism, physical violence and food deprivation.

-One man who underwent conversion therapy, Justin, told the BBC he did it in a bid to fit in with his religious upbringing - an experience which left him "emotionally traumatised".
+The BPS and other professional bodies, including NHS England and the Royal College of Psychiatrists, have warned all kinds of conversion therapy are "unethical and potentially harmful".

-What has the government said it will do?
+What has the government agreed?

-In 2018, Theresa May's government promised to end conversion therapy as part of its LGBT equality plan.
-Last summer, Prime Minister Boris Johnson said plans for a ban would be brought forward.

-But in March, three advisers - including Ms Ozanne - quit the government's LGBT advisory panel amid concern it was being too slow.
+The government said it would ban conversion therapy aimed at changing a person's sexual orientation - but not their gender identity.
+The plans were confirmed in the Queen's Speech.

+The proposed law will protect under-18s.
+However, it won't apply to people over 18 if they've consented and haven't been coerced.

 How common is conversion therapy?

 It's difficult to know exactly how widespread the practice is.
-The government has not defined exactly what it counts as conversion therapy, and victims may be reluctant to share their experiences.
+There is no standard legal definition and victims may be reluctant to share their experiences.

-About 5% of the 108,000 people who responded to a 2018 LGBT government survey said they had been offered some form of conversion therapy, while 2% had undergone it.
+About 5% of the 108,000 people who responded to the government's UK-wide LGBT Survey in 2018 said they had been offered some form of conversion therapy, while 2% had undergone it.

 Those from an ethnic minority background were twice as likely to be affected.
 About 10% of Christian respondents and 20% of Muslims said they had undergone or been offered conversion therapy, compared to 6% with no religion.